Requirements for payment

 - Credit transferals in excess of 30 credits, which have been sanctioned by Chalmers, will result in a corresponding reduction of the tuition fee.

-For programme students the tuition fee includes:
+For programme students, the tuition fee includes

-- An offer of accommodation (excluding rent)
+- One offer of accommodation but not rent

-For students taking individual courses the tuition fee includes:
+For students taking individual courses, the tuition fee includes

 - Courses that amount to the number of credits paid for